Cecilia-xu/Leetcode/322/Note.md

 # Clarify
 - The amount of money given cannot be made up by any combination of the coins? return -1
+- When amount is 0? return 0(need to clarify!!!
+I got mistakes here.)
 - The number of coin is infinte?
 Yes
 - Any other complexity requirement?
 # Intuition